TemirlanZhumagulov/spring_news_app/README.md

 7. GET method for getting list of news by source id (with pagination); http://localhost:8080/api/v1/news/source/{id}
 8. GET method for getting list of news by topic id (with pagination); http://localhost:8080/api/v1/news/topic/{id}

-**When you make a POST request, you must provide the URLs below with the appropriate body sections:** (Use the same body for PUT requests)
+**When you make a POST request, you must provide the URLs below with the appropriate body sections:** (Use the same body structure for PUT requests)

 http://localhost:8080/api/v1/news/sources
 ```